3 Minute Read

-Located less than 15 minutes away from Downtown Grand Junction, Colorado National Monument is a hiker’s paradise.
-The area was designated as a national monument in 1911 and spans over 20,500 acres of red-rock canyons, desert brush valleys, and spectacular rock formations.
+Located 6 miles from Downtown Grand Junction, Colorado National Monument is a hiker’s paradise.
+The area was designated a national monument in 1911, as part of the National Park Service (NPS), and spans over 20,500 acres of red-rock canyons, desert brush valleys, and spectacular rock formations.

-This stunning terrain and scenery combine with perfect spring and summer weather to make this an ideal playground for hikers and adventurers.
+This stunning terrain and scenery combine with perfect fall weather to make this an ideal playground for hikers and adventurers.
 It’s significantly less crowded than other areas like the Grand Canyon and was even included in National Geographic’s list of Top 10 Underappreciated Parks.

 Colorado National Monument is a rare opportunity to experience nature while remaining relatively undisturbed on your adventure.
 With 14 trails scattered over 40 miles of land, there’s plenty to choose from for any hiking level.

-Note: There is a fee for entering the Colorado National Monument.
-You’ll need to pay $25 per vehicle, $20 per motorbike, or $15 when entering on foot or bicycle.
+Note: There is a fee for entering the Colorado National Monument: $25 per vehicle, $20 per motorbike, or $15 when entering on foot or on bicycle.

 No Thoroughfare Canyon

 No Thoroughfare Canyon is a hike spanning 5.5 miles and is mostly easy; however, there are a handful of challenging stretches.
-Hikers can experience waterfalls, rock formations, and creeks, and they may even spot some bighorn sheep along the trail.
-In the summer months, this trail can get a little hot, so be sure to wear sunscreen and appropriate clothing.
+Hikers can experience waterfalls in the spring, rock formations, and creeks.
+You may even spot some bighorn sheep along the trail.
+This hike can get a little hot, so be sure to wear sunscreen and appropriate clothing.
+The best time of the year to take this trail is in the fall because of the cooler temperatures.

 Along the trail, you can enjoy plenty of impressive lookout points and rock formations, and the flat terrain makes this route more about the scenery and pleasant surroundings than a physical challenge.